lunayuehuang/Mse544-CustomVision/README.md

 #### Helper Classes and Functions

-In order to simplify the process of using python scripts to build object detection projects on Azure Custom Vision, two helper class is built:
+In order to simplify the process of using python scripts to build object detection projects on Azure Custom Vision, two helper classes are built:

 - ```labeledImage```: a data structure class used for collecting the information and labels of an image.